coollikeabreeze/jira-mcp-server/README.md

 # Jira MCP Server

-A Model Context Protocol (MCP) server for creating Jira issues via HTTP API.
-This server provides an HTTPS endpoint that accepts MCP protocol requests to create Jira tickets.
+A test project for a Model Context Protocol (MCP) server for creating Jira issues via HTTP API.
+This server provides a local HTTPS endpoint that accepts MCP protocol requests to create Jira tickets.
+Instructions included to test via Postman.

 ## Prerequisites